Clitoris sheath lift in Saarbruecken

 Before each operation, a routine check is made several times to ensure that all necessary precautions have been taken to ensure the patient’s maximum safety.
 The operation is only started when all requirements according to the checklist have been met.

 If the clitoral hood correction is performed in twilight sleep, you will be given medication that will relieve your anxiety and noticeably reduce the sensation of pain.
 Then a numbing cream is applied so that you do not even feel the numbing injections.
-Already within 5 to 10 minutes the operation areas are numb, so that you can at most feel that something is happening on the surface of your body, if you are not already deeply asleep.
+Already within 5 to 10 minutes, the surgical areas are numb, so at most you will feel that something is going on at the surface of your body, if you are not already deeply asleep.

 The excess skin is first measured and the incision marked.
 The operation plan is being reviewed.
 The cut is always based on the individually adapted planning, usually as an inverted “V” in the folds of the envelope.
 In order to be able to work with the greatest precision, the operation is performed with magnifying glasses.
 The excess skin is then gently removed.
 The wound is finally closed with fine sutures.
 These dissolve by themselves after about three weeks.